-In conclusion, we have demonstrated active microlaser photonic circuits in the UV-A spectral range using the III-nitride on silicon platform, which is very promising for both active and passive photonic components for next generation photonic integration.
+In conclusion, in this Letter, we have demonstrated active microlaser photonic circuits in the UV-A spectral range using the III-nitride-on-silicon platform, which is very promising for both active and passive photonic components for next generation photonic integration.
 Our devices operate at the limit of what can be achieved using GaN as the waveguiding layer.
-The wavelength can be further reduced by switching from InGaN/GaN to $Al_xGa{1-x}N/Al_yGa{1-y}N$ (y>x) QWs and the absorption losses can be reduced by using AlN instead of GaN/AlN for the waveguide.
-Possible applications of such devices could be for gas sensing [26].
+The wavelength can be further reduced by switching from InGaN/GaN to $Al_x Ga{1-x}N/Al_y Ga{1-y}N$ (y > x) QWs, and the absorption losses can be reduced by using AlN instead of GaN/AlN for the waveguide.
+Regarding possible applications, such devices could be used for gas sensing [26].